hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/05_ltv_analysis/README.md

 ## Overview

-This module analyzes **how customer value evolves over time** by measuring retention, purchase frequency, lifetime revenue, and payback period across cohorts and customer segments.
+This module analyzes **how customer value evolves over time** by combining cohort analysis, retention behavior, purchase frequency, and revenue accumulation.

-All analyses are built on top of validated dimensional models and are intended to support **customer acquisition strategy, retention investment decisions, and long-term growth planning**.
+All analyses are built on top of validated dimensional models and are intended to support **customer acquisition strategy, retention investment decisions, and long-term revenue planning**.

 ---

 ## Analysis Framework

-Customer lifetime value is evaluated through a cohort-based framework:
+Customer Lifetime Value is analyzed through the following lenses:

-- Customer cohort definition (first purchase month)
-- Retention behavior over time
+- Cohort-based customer grouping
-- Purchase frequency and repeat behavior
+- Retention and repeat purchase behavior
-- Lifetime revenue accumulation
+- Purchase frequency and revenue accumulation
-- Segment-level LTV comparison
+- LTV comparison across cohorts and segments
 - Payback period estimation
-- Data sanity and coverage validation
+- Data completeness and validation checks

-This framework is designed to answer questions such as:
+This framework answers questions such as:
 - Which customer cohorts generate the highest long-term value?
+- How retention patterns impact total LTV?
-- How quickly do customers repay acquisition cost assumptions?
+- How quickly does customer acquisition cost pay back?
-- Which segments are worth prioritizing for retention investments?
+- Which segments deserve higher retention investment?

-Each step progressively deepens understanding from behavioral metrics to economic insights.
+Each step progresses from **definition → behavior → value → validation**.

 ---